amadad/agentcy-chatdev/README.md

 * This is an experimental fork of ChatDev that implements Research Agent 2.0 from Jason Zhou
 * More frameworks and roles coming soon
+* For research purposes only--not intended for commerical application

 ## ❓ What Can Agentcy Do?